dileep-reddy-aella/rails-weather/README.md

 ### Styling

 TailwindCSS has been used for styling.
-  - Hence, to run the app locally after, to run the server user `./bin/dev` instead of usual `rails server` for tailwind styling to come into action.
+  - Hence, to run the app locally, to run the server use `./bin/dev` instead of usual `rails server` for tailwind styling to come into action.